Demonstrating a broadband Photon Detection Efficiency model on VUV sensitive Silicon Photomultipliers: Introduction

+Beyond characterization, the model is intended as a design tool for optimizing SiPMs and single-pixel SPADs, as PDE can be enhanced by tuning optical transmission for particular wavelengths and operating media \autoref{sec:maximize}, as sensitivity to LAr scintillation remains limited in current-generation devices \cite{carnesecchi_darkSide_light_2020}.
+We explore how efficiencies exceeding 80\% at fixed wavelengths may be achieved for applications in quantum key distribution (QKD), which require efficient single-photon detectors with fast timing resolution \cite{liao_satellite--ground_2017, hadfield_single-photon_2009,ara_shawkat_single_2023}.
+Lastly, knowledge of avalanche production via electrons or holes informed by this work can inform expectations for dark counts and correlated avalanches in new devices.

-The devices studied in this work are two VUV-sensitive SiPMs, the Hamamatsu (HPK) VUV4 and the Fondazione Bruno Kessler (FBK) VUV-HD3, which are used in the SBC experiment \cite{sbc_snowmass2021, Herrera_vuv4_2024} and are candidates for nEXO \cite{gallina_performance_2022}.
-The PDE of the devices has been measured at wavelengths of 350-830~nm, and our model is used to extrapolate the PDE from 120~nm to 1050~nm.
-PDE as a function of angle has also been measured and is studied in the context of detailed optical modeling.
+The devices studied in this work are two VUV-sensitive SiPMs, the Hamamatsu (HPK) VUV4 and the Fondazione Bruno Kessler (FBK) VUV-HD technology\footnote{This device is referred to as the `VUV-HD3' in other literature}, used in the SBC experiment \cite{sbc_snowmass2021, Herrera_vuv4_2024} and potentially others \cite{Borden_pdeTemp_2024, Wang_2021_cryo_sCurve}.
+Absolute PDE is measured from 350 to 830~nm at multiple overvoltages, limited by apparatus calibration.
+After fitting the model, PDE is extrapolated from 120 to 1050~nm and compared with reported VUV efficiencies.
+Detailed angular dependence of relative PDE is also studied as it pertains to detailed optical modeling, with device optimization explored last.